reader-dict/monolingual/DEBUG.md

 ### KEEP_UNFINISHED

 When an error happens in transforming/expanding a definition, the definition will be skipped (not the entire word, just the definition).
-Re-run the command prepending `KEEP_UNFINISHED=1` to display the raw HTML, and be able to see where is the issue.
+Re-run the command prepending `KEEP_UNFINISHED=1` to display the raw HTML, and be able to see where the issue comes from.

 ## `--parse`

-To list all words not taken into account with current head sections:
+Lst all words not taken into account with current head sections:

 ```shell
 DEBUG_PARSE=1 python -m wikidict LOCALE --parse >out.log
 ```

-### FORCE_SNAPSHOT

 ## `--render`

 ### DEBUG_SECTIONS

-To list all unhandled sections:
+Lst all unhandled sections:

 ```shell
 DEBUG_SECTIONS=1 python -m wikidict LOCALE --render | sort -u >out.log
 ```

-To make words using a given section to fail:
+Make words under a given section to fail:

 ```shell
 DEBUG_SECTIONS="<section>" python -m wikidict LOCALE --render
 ```

-Example with the RO dict, and the "{{unități}}" section:
+Example with the RO dictionary, and the "{{unități}}" section:

 ```shell
 DEBUG_SECTIONS='{{unități}}' python -m wikidict ro --render